Control of energy output from fusion plasma

 A trial for extending the total neutron emission rate record in steady-state discharge was performed in the LHD, based on a data-driven approach.
 The regression expression of the total neutron emission rate, using externally controllable parameters, was obtained using the total neutron emission rate database established during the 19th and 21st LHD experimental campaigns.
 Data points were selected according to the general restriction of fulfilling high total neutron emission rate discharge conditions.It was found that the injection power of N-NB was more important than the line averaged density and the injection power of P-NB.
 In the 22nd campaign, the high Sn record in steady-state discharge was successfully updated, based on the previously deduced regression expression.
 The new total neutron emission rate record in steady-state discharge, using a deuterium gas puff, is 3.7×1015.
 Even though this regression expression is valid only within the range of the database, it is demonstrated to be effective as a plausible guideline for updating the total neutron emission rate record gradually beyond the current database.

-This research result was published in Fusion Engineering and Design, on February 26, 2021.
+This research result was published on February 26, 2021 in Fusion Engineering and Design, an international journal for fusion energy and technology.